azuredevops619/MCW-Big-data-analytics-and-visualization/Hands-on lab/Before the HOL - Big data analytics and visualization.md

 ### Task 2: Deploy Azure resources

-The below ARM template deploys several Azure resources for the labs.
+The below ARM template deploys following Azure resources for the labs.
+1. Databricks
+2. Storage Account (Blob)
+3. Container named sparkcontainer
+4. Azure Data Factory

+Note: You can also manually create the resources or reuse the existing ones.

 1. Deploy the workspace through the following Azure ARM template (select the button below):